Photo of Rv

 RV Description

-Excellent condition, International MV truck chassis, very stable and easy to drive at 75 mph nothing like driving a class A or smaller truck class C in the wind, Cummins 6.7 turbo diesel engine, 300 HP, Allison 6 speed automatic transmission, 10,000 pound towing capacity, GVWR 25,999 pounds, 70 gal fuel, Fresh water tank 75 gallons, Grey 43 gallons, black 43 gallons, I get 8 to 9 mpg pulling a 4 door jeep 75 miles per hour.
+Excellent condition, International MV truck chassis, very stable and easy to drive at 75 mph.
+More stable than driving the same size class A or regular (light truck chassis) class C in the wind, Cummins 6.7 turbo diesel engine, 300 HP, Allison 6 speed automatic transmission, 10,000 pound towing capacity, GVWR 25,999 pounds, 70 gal fuel, Fresh water tank 75 gallons, Grey 43 gallons, black 43 gallons, I get 8 to 9 mpg pulling a 4 door jeep 75 miles per hour.

-Propane 20.3 gal, tankless hot water heater uses propane-works great, Full body premium paint option, Note: The black cab trucks with white body & are just gel coat finish, those Motorhomes do not hold up well to sun exposure over time, the premium paint finish this rig has cost $11K extra but it looks great now and will look great 10 years from now, 2 slides, 1 awning, automatic one button push leveling system, trailer break controller, Electric 12 volt 10 cu/ft refrigerator, queen bed, porcelain toilet, Onan quite diesel generator, 2 - 15,000 BTU AC/Heat pump units as well as propane furnace.
+Propane 20.3 gal, tankless hot water heater uses propane-works great, Full body premium paint option, Note: The black cab trucks with white body are just gel coat finish, those Motorhomes do not hold up well to sun exposure over time, the premium paint finish cost $11K extra but it looks great now and will look great 10 years from now, 2 slides, 1 awning, automatic one button push leveling system, trailer break controller, Electric 12 volt 10 cu/ft refrigerator, queen bed, porcelain toilet, Onan quite diesel generator, 2 - 15,000 BTU AC/Heat pump units as well as propane furnace.
+Easy to heat and cool.

-I previously owned 2 class A motorhomes, the 1st was a 40ft diesel pusher-Gulf Stream, the 2nd was a 30 ft class A with 7.3 liter Ford 500 series chassis & gas engine in the front, it ran good but got about 6 mpg the way I drove it, In Texas we have many 2 lane highways with 75 MPH speed limits and my biggest problems with the class As was flying rocks chipping those big windshields (they cost $5 K to replace) , also the sun glare in the early morning and late evening in class As is difficult to control.
-In many areas of the USA it is very hard to get even basic maintenance done to even short class A motorhomes like my 30 foot, the Ford dealerships in my area would not work on the Ford F5 chassis class A because it didnt fit in their service bays, but my concern over protection in the event of a front end collision was a deciding factor in going with a super C large truck chassis motorhome.
+I previously owned 2 class A motorhomes, the 1st was a 40ft diesel pusher-Gulf Stream, the 2nd was a 30 ft class A with 7.3 liter 350 hp gas engine in the front, it ran good but got about 6 mpg the way I drove it, had to run it in excess of 4000 RPM going up grades, the International chassis on this Nexus Triumph Super C has more torque at 2000 RPM than the gas engine rig had at 4000 RPM, the Cummins 6.7 turbo-charged engine in this Nexus is much quieter.
+In Texas we have many 2 lane highways with 75 MPH speed limits and one of my problems with the class A motorhomes was flying rocks chipping those big windshields (they cost $5 K to replace) , also the sun glare in the early morning and late evening in a class A is difficult to control.
+In many areas of the USA it is also very hard to get even basic maintenance done to class A motorhomes, the Ford dealerships in my area would not work on the Ford F5 chassis class A because it did not fit in their service bays, but my concern over protection in the event of a front end collision was a deciding factor in going with a super C large truck chassis motorhome.
 Sitting in the front of the class A was not very comforting with on coming traffic going 75 mph especially on narrow two lane highways.
-These super C class motorhomes offer far better front end collision protection by design, are easy to drive, can get service at any truck service center and I have had no rock chips on the windshield but if I did ever break one it would cost hundreds of dollars to replace, not thousands.
-This rig has done everything I bought it for but I need more towing capacity for a cargo trailer that I have and I am using it so much I sort of needed a washer and dryer so I bought a more expensive Super C that can pull a 20,000 pound trailer.
-I think these large truck super C motorhomes have most of the advantages of the class As such as a great view of the country sitting up high but with better safety, maintenance options and durability.
+These super C class large truck frame motorhomes offer far better front end collision protection by design, are easy to drive, can get service at any truck service center and I have had no rock chips on the windshield but if I did ever break one it would cost hundreds of dollars to replace, not thousands.
+This Nexus Triumph has done everything I bought it for but I needed more towing capacity for a cargo trailer that I have.
+I bought a more expensive Super C that can pull a 20,000 pound trailer.
+I think these large truck super C motorhomes have most of the advantages of the class A such as a great view of the country sitting up high but with better safety, maintenance options and durability.

 By proceeding, you agree to the RVPark.com User Agreement and Privacy Policy.